charmed-hpc/.github/CONTRIBUTING.md

 already been reported by someone else.

-3. __Check if the issue has already been fixed__ &mdash; try to reproduce your issue using the latest version of the Slurm charms.
+3. __Check if the issue has already been fixed__ &mdash; try to reproduce your issue using the latest revision of the repository.

 4. __Isolate the problem__ &mdash; the more pinpointed the issue with the Slurm charms is, the easier it is to fix.